xiph/rav1e/doc/RDO.md

 rav1e's intra search starts with populating a list of inter modes to search.
 Modes such as NEWMV are always added, however modes such as NEARMV are only added if the current motion vector list is sufficiently long enough for them to be coded.
 Compound modes are added in a similar manner, if enabled.

 Next, a rough distortion approximation based on SATD of the residual is computed.
 This is also computed at the partition level, however unlike intra mode, this is not an approximation.
-The resulting list is sorted and pruned to the best 9 entires.
+The resulting list is sorted and pruned to the best 9 entries.

 Next, each of the modes is fully encoded (with bitstream write disabled).
 The real distortion and bitrate are measured, and the best mode is chosen.